Harlock123/FormGen_Bootstrap/README.md

 - **elformstyle** is a string that will be inserted as an inline style= assertion on the combination of element and label container.
 In BootStrap this is a form-group.

 - **elscore** is an array of numbers used to associate a weight numerically with each element as its inserted into the page.
 Used by the GetFormScore method to return a  value if an associated element is populated or selected.
 So if you have a radiobutton list or checkboxlist or dropdown list, you will have a weight for subelement.
 Text, Dates and Narrative will have a singular value in this array.

+- **elautosize** is a optional boolean that flags the resulting input element type (TEXT,TEXTAREA,SELECT,RADIO,CHECKBOX,DATE) wrapping DIV as a class="col-auto" as opposed to decorating it with the calculated col-md-x value (based on how many other elements are also on that row).
+Useful when you have some fairly narrow input fields that dont need to be spread across a wide browser screen or a tablet in landscape mode.
+Its optional so it can be left off the UIELEMENT constructor and defaults to **false**.

+- **elcustomclass** is an optional string that will be substituted as the class for the specific input element type (TEXT,TEXTAREA,SELECT,RADIO,CHECKBOX,DATE).
+Useful when you want to substiture some custome rendeition on these input elements.
+Is an optional string and defaults toan empty string whit will then defaultto rendering the input element with bootstrap standard classes, form-control input-md andc where appropriate form-check-input (RADIO and CHECKBOX)

 ## UIInteraction definition